perun-network/bbs-plus-threshold-wallet/README.md

 #### Threshold Credential Issuance Protocol

-4. Each signer can generate an invitation for alice.
+4. Each signer can generate an invitation for Alice.
 ```sh
 > invite alice
 ```